subvisual/subvisual.com/src/posts/2013-11-19-talking-about-design-explorers-festival.md

 date: 2013-11-19
 tags:
   - design
+intro: >
-intro: "It was nearly 9:30 on the cold morning of November 7th, when Zamith and I departed from Braga, to attend the [Explorers Festival](http://explorersfestival.com) in Lisbon, where we were expected to give a talk each, at 2PM."
+  It was nearly 9:30 on the cold morning of November 7th, when Zamith and I departed from Braga, to attend the Explorers Festival in Lisbon, where we were expected to give a talk each, at 2PM.
 ---

 It was nearly 9:30 on the cold morning of November 7th, when Zamith and I departed from Braga, to attend the [Explorers Festival](http://explorersfestival.com) in Lisbon, where we were expected to give a talk each, at 2PM.